 Visit a Butterfly Conservatory for amazing photo opportunities.

 In my introductory programs, I advise attendees to get themselves a good quality gooseneck or spring arm architect style desk lamp.
 Next I advise looking into a 5500K daylight balanced compact fluorescent bulb, such as the Westcott 85-watt 5500K lamp.
+A good alternative would be the Westcott 45-watt Dimmable daylight bulb which features 72 daylight-balanced (5600K +-200) diodes.

 I suggest that the lamp reflector be finished in white inside instead of silver and to look for a wider rather than narrower bowl.
 Then get a roll of white parchment paper and tape a piece of paper over the front.